wilhsie/scoreboard/README.md

+Small program for EverQuote.
+Here is the original readme:

 Thank you for your interest in EverQuote.
 ---------------------------------------
 This is a small problem we would like you to solve so that we may better understand your coding ability.